 Is there a charger that works for both home and road trips?

-A Level 2 charger works well for both in many cases, using it overnight at home and during daytime stops on trips.
+A Level 2 charger works well in many cases, especially when used overnight at home and during daytime stops on trips.

 Do I need a special membership to use public chargers?